christopherjereza/concatenated-words-challenge/README.md

 # Concatenated Words challenge solution
+I was fascinated by the variety of different approaches to a fun problem that I found online.
+However, after testing out some of the "fastest" optimized solutions on my own computer and seeing that most took around 5 to 10 seconds to run, I felt compelled to create a solution that could run in under 2 seconds.

+I chose to attempt this with a very high-level programming language (Python) to see if I could keep my optimizations completely algorithmic, without relying on lower-level "hacks" that a compiled language like C would enable.

 ## The challenge
 The challenge was to parse a file containing every single English word and find: